 Sadly, its success alone was never going to be enough to stop BL falling further behind the other major players during the 1980s.

-The creator of the Mini, Sir Alec Issigonis, had been planning an expansion of his Mini concept for some time.
+It’s a question car historians often ask: if BMC had created the Mini in 1959, why had it taken so long to come up with a convincing replacement?
+Its creator, Sir Alec Issigonis, had been planning an expansion of his Mini concept since the late 1960s, but production reality was little more than a pipedream.
 He correctly asserted that his Mini/ADO16 package was the way to go forward with small family cars, but felt that the idea needed expanding somewhat in terms of practicality from the Mini.

-No serious consideration had been given to developing the ADO16 with a view to creating a definitive ‘Super’ Mini.
-Logic and hindsight dictated that this was the way to develop a new small car, but as BMC was adopting wholescale range-on-range replacement of model ranges, this appealing idea was never pursued.
+Little serious consideration had been given to developing the ADO16 with a view to creating a definitive ‘Super’ Mini.
+Logic and hindsight dictated that this was the way to develop a new small car, but as BMC was adopting whole scale range-on-range replacement of model ranges, this appealing idea was never pursued.

 The 1100/1300 opportunity missed…